 In this article, you read how to record “Merchant Account Fee in QuickBooks”.
 For accounts that generally have high volume, entries are charged more but sometimes smaller businesses often feel the heat.

 QuickBooks small business accounting software not only helps in handling the accounting operations but also takes care of the productivity of the business owner.
-The software is embedded with highly productive features of invoicing, track income & sales, recording payments etc.
+The software is embedded with highly productive features of invoicing, tracking income & sales, recording payments, etc.

-Merchant account fee within QB for credit card acceptance helps an organisation to charge customers.
-The same amount then gets accumulated by the provider in merchants account.
+Merchant account fee within QuickBooks for credit card acceptance helps an organization charge customers.
+The same amount then gets accumulated by the provider in the merchant’s account.

 - Note that the amount you record in the Receive Payment window should be the full amount of the invoice.